ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 # 2. The data are not formatted properly

 Remember how we had to change a matrix to a dataframe in the example in part 1 above?
-That fall in this category.
+That falls in this category.
 When running a statistical test, it is usually in the information about the package how the data need to be formatted.

 *Note, we are not discussing the adonis function here, just exploring the help CRAN offers for each function that is a packages on CRAN.*

+*CRAN is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
+Everything on CRAN is heavily validated both interms of quality and documentation provided to the users. *

 Let's look at a [function](https://rdrr.io/rforge/vegan/man/adonis.html) in the package vegan.
 This is for multivariate analysis of microbiome data.